 Polycarbonate lenses set the standard for today’s safety eyewear and are available in many colors and tints.
 Selecting the correct colored lens for the application is important to help get the best visual acuity.

 Gray lenses are typically referred to as a sunglass-style tint.
 They are used in environments where bright light conditions and glare could cause eye fatigue.
 A gray lens provides good color recognition but should not be used in low light conditions as it can block too much light.

-Brown/espresso lenses are similar to gray lenses and can be used like a sunglass lens where bright light conditions or glare can cause eye fatigue.
+Brown/bronze/espresso lenses are similar to gray lenses and can be used like a sunglass lens where bright light conditions or glare can cause eye fatigue.
 This lens should not be used in low light conditions.
 These lenses generally meet color traffic signal recognition (TSR) requirements.
 TSR lenses are tinted lenses that minimize the alteration of real world colors when viewed through the lens.
 These lenses are good for occupations such as motor vehicle operators and painters.
 The requirements for TSR lenses are located in ANSI Z80.3-2015, Non-Prescription Sunglasses and Fashion Eyewear Requirements.

 Amber/yellow lenses are appropriate for low light conditions.
 This lens color blocks blue light and gives optimum contrast.
 This lens should not be used at night as too much light is blocked.